What is the Cumberland Local Planning Panel (CLPP)

 Any person may register to address the items listed on a CLPP Agenda.

-If you wish to address the Panel regarding an item on the agenda, you must first register by either email council@cumberland.nsw.gov.au or completing a Registration to address the Panel form and faxing it by 12 noon on the day prior to the meeting.
+If you wish to address the Panel regarding an item on the agenda, you must first register by either email council@cumberland.nsw.gov.au or completing a Registration to address the Panel form (PDF, 116KB) and faxing it by 12 noon on the day prior to the meeting.

 Persons who have registered will be invited to speak at the beginning of the item for a time limit of 3 minutes.